-Also known as Sharon fruit or kaki, persimmon is an aromatic fruit that varies in shape, size, and ranges in colour from light yellow to dark red.
+Also known as Sharon fruit or kaki, persimmon is an aromatic fruit.
+It varies in shape, size, and ranges in colour from light yellow to dark red.
 The persimmon looks much like a tomato, but it tastes a bit like honey, combining sweetness, richness, and mildness.

-The skin of persimmon is slightly tougher than an apple and its texture is like biting into an apricot.
+The skin of a persimmon is slightly tougher than an apple whilst its texture is like biting into an apricot.
 However, if you bite into a persimmon that is unripe, it will taste bitter, and your mouth will go dry.

 So, to avoid this, you need to know when a persimmon is ripe.
 You can tell in a similar way to choosing tomatoes.
 A ripe persimmon will be free of blemishes, smooth, and have a small amount of give when you squeeze it gently.